Skip to main content Skip to navigation

 Who Organizes SURCA?

 SURCA is hosted by the Office of Undergraduate Research, part of the Division of Academic Engagement and Student Achievement in the Office of the Provost and Executive Vice President and WSU Pullman Chancellor.
+A SURCA Committee, made up of faculty and staff from many fields, provides input and guidance to make SURCA the best event possible every year.

 History of SURCA